Intel-BMC/openbmc/README.md

 For questions or support please email OpenBMC.Support@intel.com.

-Some answers to the main questions that tend to get asked:
+Some answers to questions that tend to get asked:

 ### Does this mean that Intel is no longer contributing to the Linux foundation project?